 Humidity plays a significant role in preserving the comfort of your home and is a factor that can affect the performance of your heating and cooling system.
 Hence, it’s essential not to overlook it.
 A homeowner must learn how to prioritize indoor humidity management to meet the needs of the household as a whole.
-In this post, air conditioning repair provider Complete Comfort Heating & Air shares tips on recommended indoor humidity levels during the winter season.
+In this post, the indoor air quality experts at Complete Comfort Heating & Air shares tips on recommended indoor humidity levels during the winter season.

 Why Use Humidifiers?

 Indoor air is dry and uncomfortable during the winter, which can result in respiratory discomfort, dry skin and the build-up of static electricity in your home.
 This is where humidifiers come in, adding humidity to your home so everyone can sleep better, avoid skin irritations and maintain a warmer home without using an excessive amount of energy for heating.

 Although humidifiers offer a lot of benefits, they can also result in significant problems.
 One of these is that they can contribute to attic condensation issues.
 When the temperature rises for several days in the winter, you may notice something that seems like water infiltration on the ceilings and walls.
 Though this can be a direct sign that you have a leaky roof, the sudden rise in temperature may also be causing condensation to form in your attic due to your home humidifier.